dotnet/docs/docs/core/diagnostics/dotnet-sos.md

 - **`--architecture <arch>`**

   Specifies the processor architecture of the SOS binaries to install.
 By default, `dotnet-sos` installs the architecture of the host machine.
-Use this option when you are trying to install SOS for a different architecture from your host architecture - for example, if you are running Arm32 binaries from an Arm64 host, you will need to install SOS with `dotnet-sos install --architecture Arm`.
+Use this option when you are trying to install SOS for a different from the dotnet host architecture - for example, if you are running Arm32 binaries from an Arm64 host, you will need to install SOS with `dotnet-sos install --architecture Arm`.

   The following architectures are available: